 gaitway® 3d is an instrumented treadmill designed jointly by h/p/cosmos and Arsalis.
-It measures the ground reaction forces in three directions and the position of the centre of pressure and comes in three different different running deck sizes: 150/50, 170/65 or 190/65cm. each size is optimized for a range of speeds.
+It measures the ground reaction forces in three directions and the position of the centre of pressure.
+The gaitway® 3d is available in three different different running deck sizes: 150/50, 170/65 or 190/65cm.
+Each size is optimized for a range of speeds.

-The gaitway® 3d offers a rigid construction to record optimal quality signals.
+The gaitway® 3d offers a rigid construction to record biomechnical signals with optimal quality.
 The functionalities include a patient weighing scale, a recording of the ground reaction forces at rates up to 10 kHz, left and right force measurement for the vertical force during walking and an extensive list of biomechanical parameters of normal and pathological gaits.